Turkish Airlines fleet

 In 2013, the airline announced a record order for 117 Airbus aircraft, including jets from the new Airbus A320neo family.
 The next month, Turkish Airlines also ordered 60 Boeing 737 MAX aircraft.
-Two years later, an additional 20 aircraft from Airbus A320neo family were ordered.
+Two years later, an additional 20 aircraft from the Airbus A320neo family were ordered.
 During the winter of 2016, the carrier grounded 30 aircraft due to a downfall in traffic.
 In March 2018, Turkish Airlines finalized its order for 25 Boeing 787 and 25 Airbus A350 aircraft.
 In 2019, the airline announced that it was interested in the Airbus A220 and Embraer E190/E195.
 Due to the impact of the COVID-19 pandemic, Turkish Airlines grounded over 100 aircraft in the winter of 2020.
 A few months later, the carrier cancelled an order for 40 Boeing 737 MAX aircraft.
-Since 2021, the carrier is removing the Airbus A330 aircraft from its fleet, which are being replaced by the newer aircraft.
-Turkish Airlines expects to operate over 400 aircraft by the end of 2022.
+Since 2021, the carrier has been removing the Airbus A330 aircraft from its fleet, which are being replaced by the newer aircraft.
+Turkish Airlines announced its plans to order 600 new aircraft in 2023, though no firm order was placed.

-Aircraft in the fleet of Turkish Airlines are named after districts, provinces, rivers and touristic places of Turkey, with the some leased planes having no name.
-Since 2010, the airline uses a predominantly white livery with blue lettering, a grey tulip stretching from the middle to the end of the aircraft fuselage and a red tail which includes the company logo inside a circle.
+Aircraft in the Turkish Airlines fleet are named after Turkey's districts, provinces, rivers and tourist places, with some leased planes having no name.
+Since 2010, the airline has used a predominantly white livery with blue lettering, a grey tulip stretching from the middle to the end of the aircraft fuselage and a red tail which includes the company logo inside a circle.
 Turkish Airlines also operates several Airbus aircraft which have a special livery, and as a member of Star Alliance, also aircraft with the alliance livery.